Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Your son is such a cutie!
 What a creative use of pegs, love the photo! (and he is not naughty, just learning!)

 I definitely would go back to your pediatrician.
 There are a couple of causes of Pica that I know of, and both are easily tested with a blood test.
-The most common is lack of iron - anemia.
+The most common is a lack of iron – anemia.
 Pregnant women often crave weird things and usually it is lack of iron.
+You can read about iron deficiency here as well as what are iron-rich foods for kids.

 The other possibility is lead poisoning.
-Lead is in all kinds of things like pottery, and used to be used extensively in paint.
-I am not sure about your country, but certainly in Australia lead is no longer allowed to be included in paint.
-However, many families live in old houses, which have layers upon layers of lead based paint.
+Lead is in all kinds of things like pottery and used to be used extensively in paint.
+I am not sure about your country, but certainly in a lot of countries lead is no longer allowed to be included in paint.
+However, many families live in old houses, which have layers upon layers of lead-based paint.
 Your pediatrician can test for this also with a blood test.

 Good luck sorting this out, I am sure your pediatrician will be able to narrow it down with your help.